bappasahabapi/Redux-Fundamental-bws/Readme.md

 `Working with raw js`
-01. Working with raw redux  we have to
+A. Working with raw redux  we have to

     01. initial state

     02.create reducer

     03.create store

     04.button click listener

     05.Render in the ui

 ```js